bhandawatlab/2023_CL062_Tao_Bhandawat/README.md

 1. To run the analysis regarding connections from CL062, aIPg, and pC1 neurons to DNs: ```CL_aIPg_pC1_toDN_analysis.R```
 2. To run the analysis regarding connections from CL062, aIPg, and pC1 neurons to each other: ```CL_aIPg_pC1_connections_analysis.R```
 3. To run the analysis regarding connections from aSPg to CL062, aIPg, and pC1 neurons: ```aSP_to_CL_aIPg_pC1_analysis.R```

-4. To run the PCA and SVM analysis regarding connections from CL062, aIPg, and pC1 neurons to DNs: ```PCA_DN_analysis.m```
+In Matlab, navigate to the Connectomics folder

-Note 1: The MATLAB code creates multipage postscript analysis figure files.
-To convert postscript to pdf, you can use adobe or [ghostscript](https://www.ghostscript.com/)
+1. To run the PCA and SVM analysis regarding connections from CL062, aIPg, and pC1 neurons to DNs: ```PCA_DN_analysis.m```

 ## Other Data location